fiolj/sparta/doc/web/variable.rst

    f_ID[I][J] I,J element of global array
    ========== ===============================================================================

 For I and J, integers can be specified or a variable name, specified as v_name, where name is the name of the variable.
 The rules for this syntax are the same as for the "Compute References" discussion above.

 If a variable containing a fix is evaluated directly in an input script (not during a run), then the values accessed by the fix should be current.
 See the discussion below about "Variable Accuracy".

 Note that some fixes only generate quantities on certain timesteps.
 If a variable attempts to access the fix on non-allowed timesteps, an error is generated.
-For example, the :ref:`fix ave/time<command-fix-ave-time>` command may only generate averaged quantities every 100 steps.
+For example, the :ref:`command-fix-ave-time` may only generate averaged quantities every 100 steps.
 See the doc pages for individual fix commands for details.

 --------------